waffy1901/campusDiscoveryService/README.md

-# Sprint1
-Development foundation for the Campus Discovery Project
+Georgia Tech Campus Discovery Service App: can be run via an emulator on Android Studio.